Mange/roadie/README.md

 How does it work?
 -----------------

 Email clients have bad support for stylesheets, and some of them blocks stylesheets from downloading.
-The easiest way to handle this is to work with all styles inline, but that is error prone and hard to work with as you cannot use classes and/or reuse styling.
+The easiest way to handle this is to work with inline styles (`style="..."`), but that is error prone and hard to work with as you cannot use classes and/or reuse styling over your HTML.

-This gem helps making this easier by automatically inlining stylesheet rules into the document before sending it.
-You just give it a list of stylesheets and it will go though all of the selectors assigning the styles to the maching elements.
-Careful attention has been put into rules being applied in the correct order, so it should behave just like in the browser¹.
+This gem makes this easier by automatically inlining stylesheets into the document.
+You give Roadie your CSS, or let it find it by itself from the `<link>` and `<style>` tags in the markup, and it will go though all of the selectors assigning the styles to the maching elements.
+Careful attention has been put into selectors being applied in the correct order, so it should behave just like in the browser.

+"Dynamic" selectors (`:hover`, `:visited`, `:focus`, etc.), or selectors not understood by Nokogiri will be inlined into a single `<style>` element for those email clients that support it.
+This changes specificity a great deal for these rules, so it might not work 100% out of the box.
+(See more about this below)

-Roadie also rewrites all relative URLs in the email to a absolute counterpart, making images you insert and those referenced in your stylesheets work.
+Roadie also rewrites all relative URLs in the email to an absolute counterpart, making images you insert and those referenced in your stylesheets work.
 No more headaches about how to write the stylesheets while still having them work with emails from your acceptance environments.

-¹: Of course, rules like `:hover` will not work by definition.
-Only static styles can be added.

 Features
 --------

-* Writes CSS styles inline
+* Writes CSS styles inline.
-  * Respects `!important` styles
+  * Respects `!important` styles.
-  * Does not overwrite styles already present in the `style` attribute of tags
+  * Does not overwrite styles already present in the `style` attribute of tags.
-  * Supports the same CSS selectors as [Nokogiri](http://nokogiri.org/) (use CSS3 selectors in your emails!)
+  * Supports the same CSS selectors as [Nokogiri](http://nokogiri.org/); use CSS3 selectors in your emails!
+  * Keeps `:hover` and friends around in a separate `<style>` element.
-* Makes image urls absolute
+* Makes image urls absolute.
-  * Hostname and port configurable on a per-environment basis
+  * Hostname and port configurable on a per-environment basis.
-* Makes link `href`s and `img` `src`s absolute
+* Makes link `href`s and `img` `src`s absolute.
-* Automatically adds proper html skeleton when missing (you don't have to create a layout for emails)²
+* Automatically adds proper HTML skeleton when missing; you don't have to create a layout for emails.
-* Allows you to inject stylesheets in a number of ways, at runtime
+* Allows you to inject stylesheets in a number of ways, at runtime.

-²: This might be removed in a future version, though.
-You really ought to create a good layout and not let Roadie guess how you want to have it structured.

 Install & Usage
 ---------------